pivotal-cf/docs-pks/console-windows-workers.hbs.md

 ---
 title: Enable Plans with Windows Worker Nodes
-owner: TKGI

 ---

-If you used Tanzu Kubernetes Grid Integrated Edition Management Console to deploy Tanzu Kubernetes Grid Integrated Edition on vSphere, and you created Plans that implement Windows worker nodes, you must use Operations Manager to provide BOSH with a vSphere stemcell for Windows Server.
+If you used {{  vars.product }} Management Console to deploy {{  vars.product }} on vSphere, and you created Plans that implement Windows worker nodes, you must use Operations Manager to provide BOSH with a vSphere stemcell for Windows Server.
 See the [release notes](release-notes.html) for the correct version of vSphere stemcell for this release.

-Tanzu Kubernetes Grid Integrated Edition Management Console does not provide a mechanism for the automatic upload and installation of the Windows stemcell.
-Because Operations Manager and BOSH Director for vSphere are deployed when you deploy Tanzu Kubernetes Grid Integrated Edition from Tanzu Kubernetes Grid Integrated Edition Management Console, you can only install the stemcell after you have deployed Tanzu Kubernetes Grid Integrated Edition.
+{{  vars.product }} Management Console does not provide a mechanism for the automatic upload and installation of the Windows stemcell.
+Because Operations Manager and BOSH Director for vSphere are deployed when you deploy {{  vars.product }} from {{  vars.product }} Management Console, you can only install the stemcell after you have deployed {{  vars.product }}.

-After you deploy Tanzu Kubernetes Grid Integrated Edition from the management console, any plans that use Windows worker nodes are ignored until you install a Windows Stemcell and configure the management console to use it.
+After you deploy {{  vars.product }} from the management console, any plans that use Windows worker nodes are ignored until you install a Windows Stemcell and configure the management console to use it.

 ## <a id='prerequisites'></a>Prerequisites

-- During Tanzu Kubernetes Grid Integrated Edition deployment, you configured a plan that implements Windows worker nodes.
-For information about creating a plan with Windows worker nodes, see [Configure Plans](console-deploy-wizard.html#plans) in *Deploy Tanzu Kubernetes Grid Integrated Edition by Using the Configuration Wizard*.
+- During {{  vars.product }} deployment, you configured a plan that implements Windows worker nodes.
+For information about creating a plan with Windows worker nodes, see [Configure Plans](console-deploy-wizard.html#plans) in *Deploy {{  vars.product }} by Using the Configuration Wizard*.
-- If you did not create a plan that uses Windows worker nodes when you deployed Tanzu Kubernetes Grid Integrated Edition, or if you have upgraded Tanzu Kubernetes Grid Integrated Edition Management Console from a version that did not support Windows worker nodes, you can use Tanzu Kubernetes Grid Integrated Edition Management Console to reconfigure the plans of your existing deployment.
-For information about reconfiguring Tanzu Kubernetes Grid Integrated Edition in the management console, see [Reconfigure Your Tanzu Kubernetes Grid Integrated Edition Deployment](console-reconfigure.html).
+- If you did not create a plan that uses Windows worker nodes when you deployed {{  vars.product }}, or if you have upgraded {{  vars.product }} Management Console from a version that did not support Windows worker nodes, you can use {{  vars.product }} Management Console to reconfigure the plans of your existing deployment.
+For information about reconfiguring {{  vars.product }} in the management console, see [Reconfigure Your {{  vars.product }} Deployment](console-reconfigure.html).

 ## <a id='create-windows-stemcell'></a>Step 1: Create a Windows Server Stemcell

 vSphere stemcells for Windows Server version 2019 are not available on the <a href="https://support.broadcom.com/">Broadcom Support</a>.
 You must create Windows Server stemcells for vSphere by using Stembuild and your own Windows Server ISO.

 Create a vSphere stemcell for Windows Server version 2019 by following the instructions in [Creating a Windows Stemcell for vSphere Using Stembuild](create-vsphere-stemcell.html).

 ## <a id='install-stemcell-ops-mgr'></a>Step 2: Install the Windows Server Stemcell in Operations Manager